SirObi/google-translate-collector/README.md

 Note: this is still work in progress and the UX is far from great.
 Will keep working on it ;)

+The only supported language combination for now is:
+Source Language: English (what you speak)
+Target Language: Mandarin (what you want to learn)

 ## Requirements

 • Docker
 • Account on Microsoft Azure (free)

 ## Usage

+This app is currently optimized for people who keep their language notes in Google Translate.
+It takes a CSV file as input (you can export your Favourites from Google Translate as a CSV).
+The CSV is expected to have two columns with headers 'English' and 'Hanzi' (Hanzi is what Chinese characters are called).
+Check out the example file in `/csv_inputs`.

 Create a new account with Azure (to get access to their Text-To-Speech services).
 From your Azure account dashboard, create new 'app' in Cognitive Services.